Philip Slone: National team

-Slone earned one cap with the U.S. national team in 1930 when he traveled to Uruguay for the 1930 FIFA World Cup.
+Slone earned one cap for the United States in 1930 when he traveled to Uruguay for the 1930 FIFA World Cup.
 However, his cap did not come during the finals, but in an August 17, 1930 loss to Brazil following the cup.

 Slone was inducted into the National Soccer Hall of Fame in 1986.
 He died in West Palm Beach, Florida in 2003.
-At the time of his death, he was the last surviving member of the inaugural American World Cup team.
+At the time of his death, he was the last surviving member of the inaugural U.S. World Cup team.